 In Part 1 after her inexplicably found dog(or maybe a cat) gets a letter transported through it's bell collar all she can manage is groaning.
 She does lampshade that there better not be anything cryptic in it.

 Basically everybody's reaction to everything in Welcome to Night Vale, with the exception of the visiting scientists, and even they're getting used to it.
 Ominous coloured helicopters watching your children?
 Check the colour chart to make sure they aren't really dangerous.
 A giant, sentient glow cloud raining dead-animals on the town?
 Let's make it the president of the PTA.
+An eighteen foot tall, five-headed dragon?
+He runs a blog, got arrested for fraud and is running for mayor.
 Confronted with a terrible existential dread about the meaningless of your life?
 Drink to forget.

 This is how a lot of people react in Poohs Adventures.
 Talking stuffed animals?
 Act like nothing.
 Living, breathing trains?
 Act like nothing.